julienherrero/awesome-list/README.md

 - [gradle/wrapper-upgrade-gradle-plugin](https://github.com/gradle/wrapper-upgrade-gradle-plugin) - Gradle plugin that detects and updates Gradle and Maven wrappers to the latest Gradle and Maven version.
 - [grishka/poke.dex](https://github.com/grishka/poke.dex) -
 - [hbb20/CountryCodePickerProject](https://github.com/hbb20/CountryCodePickerProject) - Country Code Picker (CCP) is an android library which provides an easy way to search and select country or international phone code.
 Also supports Android EditText phone mask and international phone validation.
+- [iamyorchdev/rings](https://github.com/iamyorchdev/rings) - A simple chart for Android with three indicators and one more to indicate overall summary.
+They get highlighted if you click on the ring or text.
 - [iluwatar/java-design-patterns](https://github.com/iluwatar/java-design-patterns) - Design patterns implemented in Java
 - [imablanco/Zoomy](https://github.com/imablanco/Zoomy) - Zoomy is an easy to use pinch-to-zoom Android library
 - [infinum/Android-Goldfinger](https://github.com/infinum/Android-Goldfinger) - Android library to simplify Biometric authentication implementation.